You’ve heard of morning rituals to set you up for a day of success, but what about bedtime rituals?

 You’ve probably seen old movies where caregivers give children warm milk to help them fall asleep.
 While this habit isn’t done quite as frequently, there is some science to support the helpfulness of this ritual.
 Milk contains tryptophan, a hormone that induces sleep.
 It’s the same ingredient in turkey that’s partially responsible for food comas.

-If you can’t stomach the idea of drinking a cup of milk, the good news that it can be taken as a supplement.
+If you can’t stomach the idea of drinking a cup of warm milk before sleep, the good news that it can be taken as a supplement.
 It’s also present in several foods like nuts, eggs, wheat, and potatoes, but we don’t recommend indulging in a big meal right before bed.

 Pamper yourself with a warm bath.
 You deserve it!
 A soak in the tub helps to relax sore muscles, and it’s a perfect way to end a stressful day.
 Add some drops of lavender oil to help induce drowsiness.